 Psychology majors at Dean study the various influences that shape human behavior, thinking and emotions.
 In the first two years, students explore how biological, psychological and social factors influence human behavior.
-In addition, students learn about human development, psychological disorders, learning and social psychology.
-Building on the strong foundation in the first two years, Psychology majors at Dean in the bachelor's degree program study counseling methods and personality.
-In addition, students may elect to explore the brain and behavior, sports psychology, and the psychology of religion and culture.
+They learn about human development, psychological disorders, learning and social psychology.
+Building on the strong foundation in the first two years, Psychology majors in the bachelor's degree program study counseling methods and personality.
+In addition, students may elect to explore the brain and behavior, sport psychology, and the psychology of religion and culture.
 An emphasis on applied psychology and case studies is immersed in every course to understand what influences behavior.
 To prepare our psychology majors for the future, all students participate in a required internship, a senior seminar and a capstone research project.
 Psychology majors pursue careers in social service organizations, counseling centers, schools, hospitals and the corporate world.
 The curriculum also prepares students to continue in their studies in graduate school.

-Through the course of study in the Bachelor's Degree in Psychology, students will be provided an opportunity to learn how to:
+Through the course of study in the Bachelor's Degree in Psychology, students will be provided an opportunity to learn how to

-- Demonstrate knowledge of contemporary perspectives in psychology: biological, behavioral, cognitive, psychodynamic, humanistic and evolutionary. - Demonstrate knowledge of various fields of psychology: human development, personality, learning processes, social interactions, psychological disorders and diversity in its various expressions. - · Demonstrate knowledge of basic research methods necessary to read and understand research in the field of psychology. - · Demonstrate scientific and critical thinking skills.
+- · Demonstrate knowledge of key concepts and overarching themes in psychology. - Demonstrate knowledge of various perspectives in psychology: biological, behavioral, cognitive, and others. - Demonstrate knowledge of various fields of psychology: human development, personality, diversity, learning processes, social interactions, psychological disorders, and other fields. - Demonstrate knowledge of basic research methods necessary to understand and use research in the field of psychology. - Demonstrate scientific and critical thinking skills.

-Students enrolled in any Dean College bachelor's degree program may opt to complete a minor, which consists of a total of 18 credits, at least six credits of which must be at the 300 or 400 level.
-Minors are available in the following areas: Arts and Entertainment Management, Business, Communications, Dance, English, History, Justice Studies, Psychology, Sociology and Theatre.
+Students enrolled in any Dean College bachelor's degree program may opt to complete a minor, which consists of a total of 18 credits, at least 6 credits of which must be at the 300 or 400 level.
+Minors are available in the following areas: Arts and Entertainment Management, Business, Communications, Creative Writing, Dance, English, History, Justice Studies, Psychology, Sociology and Theatre.
 Students may not earn a minor in the same discipline as their major.